 Leviticus 26:1 – “You shall not make idols for yourselves; neither a carved image nor a sacred pillar shall you rear up for yourselves; nor shall you set up an engraved stone in your land, to bow down to it; for I am the Lord your God.”

-The Oak Tree now became the symbolic tree of Abraham (versus the Tamarisk tree) as patriarchy was now in power.
+The Oak Tree now became the symbolic tree of Abraham (versus the Tamarisk tree) as patriarchy came to power.
 (The Hebrew word for Oak Tree is Elon, related to the ancient name of El, Elohim etc…)

 Genesis 35:4 – “So they gave to Jacob all the foreign gods which they had and the rings which were in their ears, and Jacob hid them under the oak which was near Shechem.”

-166 BCE the Jewish Maccabees – reclaimed the temple Mount and rededicated the temple to Judaism.
-Because the temple lantern burned for eight days the Menorah of Moses was changed to hold nine candles instead of seven.
+166 BCE the Jewish Maccabees – reclaimed the temple Mount and rededicated the second temple officially to Judaism.
+Because the temple lantern burned for eight days the seven branched menorah of Moses was changed to nine branches.
 The eight candles symbolize the number of days that the lantern blazed; the ninth, the shamash, is a helper candle used to light the others.

 Hanukkah is the Jewish Festival of Lights – honors the rededication of the second Jewish Temple in Jerusalem.
 Hanukkah last for eight days and starts on the 25th of Kislev, the month in the Jewish calendar that occurs at about the same time as December.
 (Note: Shamash is the name of the ancient Sumerian Sun God whose symbol was incorporated into Zoroastorism as the symbol a person’s spirit.)

-70 BCE – Romans conquered Jerusalem and destroyed the Temple once again.
+70 AC – Romans conquered Jerusalem and destroyed the Second Temple.

 300 AC – Jerusalem Talmud was compiled as explanations of the Written Torah.
 After the destruction of the Temple in Jerusalem, it was decided the Oral Torah should be written down so it would not be forgotten.